 You can see these colors represented in Figure 1.
-(Note: my graphic editor didn’t have one of these pickups, so I had to use a vintage P90 to represent it.
+(Note: our graphic editor didn’t have a picture of one of these pickups, so we used a vintage P90 to represent it.)

 To prepare the Railhammer Nuevo 90 for installation, we need to connect the red and white wires and tape them off.
 We also connect the green and bare wires.
 It’s best to solder the wires, so they don’t come apart.
 When you’re finished, it should look like Figure 2.

 To install the pickup and complete our Railhammer Nuevo 90 wiring, we need only connect the black wire to our switch and our green and bare wires to the back of our volume pot, as shown in Figure 3.